stiansame/stiansame/README.md

 - 🔭 I’m currently working on ... my Portfolio assignment
 - 🌱 I’m currently learning ...
-JavaScript
+JavaScript and how to be a Frontend Developer
 - 👯 I’m looking to collaborate on ... nothing at the moment
 - 🤔 I’m looking for help with ...
 JavaScript and CSS - always!
 - 💬 Ask me about ...
 CSS